Operations & Maintenance Technician IV - Mechanical

 High school diploma or GED

-OR the attainment of journey level skills through a recoginzed mechanical trade training program
+OR the attainment of journey level skills through a recognized mechanical trade training program

 Certificates, Licenses &